Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Cons

-- Low-quality aluminum may be too flexible to support high pressure.
+- Low-quality aluminum is too flexible to withstand high pressure

 Stainless Steel Toilet Flanges

-Just like aluminum, only the ring is typically made of stainless steel.
-The remainder of the flange can be built with cast iron, plastic or other materials.
+As with aluminum, only the ring is typically made of stainless steel.
+The rest of the flange is usually cast iron, plastic, or another material.

-Keep in mind, however, that there are more than 100 types of stainless steel.
-The most common type of stainless steel — 304 — contains 8 percent nickel and 18 percent of chromium.
+Keep in mind that there are more than 100 types of stainless steel.
+304 stainless steel is the most commonly used type and contains 8% nickel and 18% chromium.
 Silicone can also be added to improve its resistance to oxidation.

 Pros